sarahblay/rc-docs/docs/usingthercspaces/usingthercspaces.md

 permalink: docs/usingthespaces
 ---

-# Working with the UBC Library Research Commons
+# Workshop and Consult Setup
 {: .no_toc }

-These pages are meant to help optimize your work and experience working with the UBC Library Research Commons.
-If you need further assistance, please just let us know.
+These pages will help you get setup and offer your consults and workshops.
 {: .fs-6 .fw-300 }